Can you establish cause-and-effect?

 No, the Pearson correlation cannot determine a cause-and-effect relationship.
-It can only establish the strength of the association between two variables.
+It can only establish the strength of linear association between two variables.
 As stated earlier, it does not even distinguish between independent and dependent variables.

 You need to state that you used the Pearson product-moment correlation and report the value of the correlation coefficient, r, as well as the degrees of freedom (df).
 You should express the result as follows:

 where the degrees of freedom (df) is the number of data points minus 2 (N – 2).
 If you have not tested the significance of the correlation then leave out the degrees of freedom and p-value such that you would simply report: r = -0.52.